crpietschmann/portfolio/_imports/_posts/2010-11-30-bing-maps-ajax-7-adding-infobox-support-via-extension-to-microsoftmaps.markdown

 }
 .csharpcode .lnum { color: #606060; }</style>

-<p>Usage of the “Microsoft.Maps.Ext.InfoBox” object is fairly simple.
-After creating the InfoBox object, you assign it to the Pushpin via the “setInfoBox” method that is also an extension that has been added.</p>
+Usage of the “Microsoft.Maps.Ext.InfoBox” object is fairly simple.
+After creating the InfoBox object, you assign it to the Pushpin via the “setInfoBox” method that is also an extension that has been added.

 <h3>CSS</h3>

-<p>There is a small bit of CSS code needed to style the InfoBox appropriately.</p>
+There is a small bit of CSS code needed to style the InfoBox appropriately.

-<p>Here’s some sample HTML that is similar to what the InfoBox extension adds to the page for the InfoBox’s:</p>
+Here’s some sample HTML that is similar to what the InfoBox extension adds to the page for the InfoBox’s:

 <pre class="csharpcode"><span class="kwrd">&lt;</span><span class="html">div</span> <span class="attr">class</span><span class="kwrd">=&quot;infobox&quot;</span><span class="kwrd">&gt;</span>
 <span class="kwrd">&lt;</span><span class="html">h4</span><span class="kwrd">&gt;</span>Title<span class="kwrd">&lt;/</span><span class="html">h4</span><span class="kwrd">&gt;</span>